-When a child has slow growth, short stature, and delayed development or sometimes when an adult has decreased bone density and/or muscle strength and elevated blood lipid levels that could be related to insufficient GH production; when a child or adult has signs and symptoms suggestive of GH excess, which can cause two rare conditions, gigantism and acromegaly, respectively; when a pituitary disorder is suspected and other pituitary hormone levels are abnormal
+When a child has slow growth, short stature, and delayed motor development or sometimes when an adult has decreased bone density and/or muscle strength and elevated blood lipid levels that could be related to growth hormone deficiency; when a child or adult has signs and symptoms suggestive of growth hormone excess, which can cause two rare conditions, gigantism and acromegaly, respectively; when a pituitary disorder is suspected and other pituitary hormone levels are abnormal

-Usually several blood samples, drawn at timed intervals from veins in your arms; sometimes a single sample of blood, drawn following a fast and rest, after a period of strenuous exercise, or after ingesting a glucose (sugar) solution
+Usually several blood samples, drawn at timed intervals from veins; sometimes a single sample of blood, drawn following a fast and rest, after a period of strenuous exercise, or after drinking a glucose (sugar) solution

 Follow any instructions you are given, such as to fast, in order to prepare for this test.

 Growth hormone (GH) is a hormone that is essential for normal growth and development in children.
 It promotes proper linear bone growth from birth through puberty.
 In both children and adults, growth hormone helps regulate the rate at which the body both produces energy from food (metabolism) and makes lipids, proteins, and glucose (sugar).
 It also helps regulate the production of red blood cells and muscle mass.

 Growth hormone is produced by the pituitary gland, a small gland located at the base of the brain behind the bridge of the nose.
 It is normally released into the blood in pulses throughout the day and night with peaks that occur mostly during the night.
 Because of this, a single measurement of the level of GH in blood is difficult to interpret and not usually clinically useful.
 The value will be higher if the sample is taken during a pulse and lower if it is taken during a period between pulses.